Becca-Guertin/MyCodingProjects/README.md

 This site is my streamlined portfolio website that shares my skills, contact information, resume, work experience and technologies recently used - highlighting projects that demo this experience.

+_This is a front end website, with a static server, deployed with AWS Amplify, utilizing AWS S3 for cloud storage._

 - link to deployed site: [https://beccaguertin.com]( https://beccaguertin.com )

 ### Screenshot of Homepage